Aks8909/CNN_Cat_or_Dog/README.md

 images.
 CNNs are particularly effective in tasks related to computer vision, image recognition, and pattern analysis.

-I have just uploaded the code and not the dataset as the dataset consists of about 8000 images in the training set and 2000 images in the test set which takes a lot of space.
+I have just uploaded the code and not the dataset as the dataset consists of 8000 images in the training set and 2000 images in the test set which takes a lot of space.